nafeesb/nafeesb.github.io/_posts/2019-12-02-First-post.md

 date: 2019-12-02
 categories: tech
 mathjax: true
+description: How to setup Jekyll for github pages on Windows 10 WSL.
 ---
 This post is about how I set up this Github hosted site using Jekyll on Windows 10.
-I'm writing it because I could not find one single place that explained how to start from ground level.
+Jekyll is not officially supported on Windows, but it's totally possible to get it to work.
+I'm writing this up because I could not find one single place that explained how to start from ground level.

 ## The Plan
 1. Use Windows Subsystem for Linux (WSL) for development.
-1. Use the [Tale][tale-url] theme developed by Chester How.
+2. Use the [Tale][tale-url] theme developed by Chester How.
-1. Support local preview with Jekyll.
+3. Support local preview with Jekyll.

 ### WSL
 If you haven't already, enable WSL from a Powershell with administrator privileges.